What is Billable Utilization Rate and Why It Matters

 • A benchmark indicator

-This is a valuable source of data for planning future projects, or for improving operational efficiency.
+It is a valuable source of data for planning future projects, or for improving operational efficiency.

 However, billable utilization rate as a performance indicator also has its limitations.

-• The complexity of follow-up
+• The complexity of monitoring

 Without the help of a tool that calculates the billable utilization rate automatically, it's not always possible to differentiate between sales-generating and non-sales-generating activities.